📅 Book an Appointment

 References

 Bonoti, F., Leondari, A., & Mastora, A. (2013).
-Exploring children’s understanding of
+Exploring children’s understanding of death: through drawings and the death concept questionnaire.
+Death Studies, 37(1), 47-60.

 Cox, M., Garrett, E., & Graham, J. A. (2005).
-Death in Disney films: Implications for children’s
+Death in Disney films: Implications for children’s understanding of death.
+Omega-Journal of Death and Dying, 50(4), 267-280.

 Neimeyer, Moser, R. P., & Wittkowski, J. (2003).
-Assessing attitudes toward dying and
+Assessing attitudes toward dying and death: Psychometric considerations.
+Omega-Journal of Death and Dying, 47(1), 45-76.

 Speece, M. W., & Brent, S. B. (1984).
-Children’s understanding of death: a review of
+Children’s understanding of death: a review of three components of a death concept.
+Child Development, 55(5), 1671-1686. doi:10.2307/1129915

 How can a therapy dog benefit me in my sessions?

 “A dog has no use for fancy cars, big homes, or designer clothes.
 A water logged stick will do just fine.
 A dog doesn’t care if you’re rich or poor, clever or dull, smart or dumb.
 Give him your heart and he’ll give you his.
 How many people can you say that about?
 How many people can make you feel rare, and pure and special?
-How many people can make you feel extraordinary?
+How many people can make you feel extraordinary?”

 John Grogan, Marley and Me